themailman05/kubernetes-ingress/docs/content/installation/installation-with-manifests.md

 ## 2. Create Common Resources

 In this section, we create resources common for most of the Ingress Controller installations:
+**NOTE**: Installing the `default-server-secert.yaml` is optional and only if you are are using the command line argument: `default-server-tls-secret=$(POD_NAMESPACE)/default-server-secret`
+Otherwise, step 1 can be ignored.

 1. Create a secret with a TLS certificate and a key for the default server in NGINX:
     ```
     $ kubectl apply -f common/default-server-secret.yaml